vvsviridov/enm-cli/README.md

 - `[scripting]` - launch shell terminal on scripting VM
 - `[wfcli]` - launch WinFIOL CLI
 - `[exit]` - logout and exit application

+### Advanced MOshell Scripting, Scripting Terminal and WinFIOL CLI

+These applications are executes on ENM virtual machines and does not required any local installation

+### Examples

 Start typing and you see only matches commands to your input.